jaedle/mirror-to-gitea/README.md

 - Issues from GitHub repositories (including labels)
 - Starred repositories from your GitHub account
 - Repositories from organizations you belong to
+  - Filter which organizations to include or exclude
+  - Maintain original organization structure in Gitea
 - A single repository instead of all repositories
 - Repositories to a specific Gitea organization